Ageing weakens autophagy, affecting cell functions and causing diseases. Boosting autophagy might be a key to counter age-related health issues.

 - Second round of synthesis based on lead series ~12 derivatives - Testing the ability of lead compounds to alleviate cellular defects caused by lysosomal dysfunction (e.g. mitochondrial deficit, DNA damage, increased sensitivity to stress and cell death) - Determination of biological target (Samsara) - Screening of derivatives, SAR determination, identification of drug leads (KPV, JR, VK)

-- ADMET, DMPK profile determined in mouse models - Pharmacokinetics, tissue distribution, excretion - Routes of administration: PO, IV - Preliminary tox studies (dose-range finding, MTD) - IP sought for drug candidate(s)
+- Absorption, Distribution, Metabolism, Excretion, and Toxicity (ADMET) and Drug Metabolism and Pharmacokinetics (DMPK) profile determined in mouse models - Routes of administration: oral, intravenous - Preliminary toxicology studies (dose-range finding, maximum tolerated dose) - IP sought for drug candidate(s)